lowRISC/qemu/docs/opentitan/otptool.md

   contain long sequence of bytes.
 If repeated, the empty long fields are also printed in full, as a sequence of empty bytes.

+* `-x` export the current data and ECC content into a text file using the VMEM 24 encoding format, _i.e._ 24-bit hex chunks where the first byte depicts the 6-bit ECC and the remaining two bytes contain a 16-bit value.

 * `--clear-bit` clears the specified bit in the OTP data.
 This flag may be repeated.
 This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
 See [Bit position syntax](#bit-syntax) for how to specify a bit.